ShinozakiAichi/VladiCoreAPI/docs/README.md

    Repeat the same for `vladicore_test` when you need to hydrate the integration database.

+   > 💡 The API now applies pending scripts from `db/migrations/mysql` on startup.
+Running them manually remains useful for local debugging or to hydrate the schema before the service is available.

 4. **Restore NuGet packages & build**

    ```bash